Guiding You Through The Most Difficult Moments

-When someone dies or is killed due to the negligence or misconduct of another person, this is considered a wrongful death.
-This can be a murder, but could also be through medical malpractice, vehicular accidents, and many other possibilities.
+A wrongful death occurs when someone dies or is killed due to the negligence or misconduct of another person.
+This can be classified as murder, but a family’s wrongful death lawsuit would take place in civil court rather than the criminal proceedings.
+Fatality could also be the tragic result of medical malpractice, vehicular accidents or other dangerous situations.